kaidohussar/contentstorage-i18next-plugin/QUICK_START.md

 ### Step 3: Test in Live Editor

 1. Open your app with: `http://localhost:3000?contentstorage_live_editor=true`
-2. Embed in an iframe (or use ContentStorage live editor)
+2. Embed in an iframe (or use Contentstorage live editor)
-3. Check console: `[ContentStorage] Live editor mode enabled`
+3. Check console: `[Contentstorage] Live editor mode enabled`
 4. Click on translated text to edit

 ## React Setup